MaximoVincente/reading-notes/class-11.md

 ## CSS A Complete Guide To Grid

 1. **How does Grid layout differ from Flex?**
+   - Flexbox is a one-directional based layout, comparder to grid that has a two-dimensional grid based layout.
 2. **Grid container, grid item, and grid line are a few important terms to understand when using Grid.
 Please describe these terms in a few sentences.**
+   - **Grid Container:** The element on which display: grid is applied.
+It’s the direct parent of all the grid items
+   - **Grid Item:** The children (i.e. direct descendants) of the grid container.
+   - **Grid Line:** The dividing lines that make up the structure of the grid.
+They can be either vertical (“column grid lines”) or horizontal (“row grid lines”) and reside on either side of a row or column.

 ## Responsive Images

 1. **Besides making a site visually appealing across different screen sizes, why should developers make images responsive?**
+   - This helps to improve performance across different devices.
+Responsive images are just one part of responsive design.
+Additionally, for UI and UX purpose.
 2. **Define the following `<img>` attributes srcset and sizes.
 Write an example of how they are used.**
+   - `srcset` defines the set of images we will allow the browser to choose between, and what size each image is.
+   - `sizes` defines a set of media conditions (e.g. screen widths) and indicates what image size would be best to choose, when certain media conditions are true
 3. **How is srcset more helpful for responsive images than CSS or JavaScript?**
+   - When the browser starts to load a page, it starts to download (preload) any images before the main parser has started to load and interpret the page's CSS and JavaScript.
+That mechanism is useful in general for reducing page load times, but to be helpful for responsive images, we can implement `srcset`.

 ## Things I want To More More About

+How do I make a mobile and a desktop site, and how will the web app know which size content to show?

 ## References